“Sedna” copyrighted image by Susan Seddon Boulet

 Sedna is a daughter who was betrayed, physically assaulted, and left to die by her parents, but she survives.
 Indeed, through her crushing experiences, she overcomes her pain and, through spiritual awakening and healing, transforms the profound wounding into an exalted new life, surrounded by love and reverence.

-This is the legend of every shunned daughter telling of our birthright to utterly transform family betrayal and claim our own lives.
+This is the underlying spiritual journey of transformation taken by every shunned daughter that tells of our birthright to utterly transform family betrayal and claim our own lives.

-Sue Kientz writes in “Sedna: Treasure from the Depths” that the story of Sedna “leads to a core predicament of deprivation, suffering, and extreme brutality, followed by a magically uplifting resolution.
+Sue Kientz writes in “Sedna: Treasure from the Depths” published in The Mountain Astrologer that the story of Sedna “leads to a core predicament of deprivation, suffering, and extreme brutality, followed by a magically uplifting resolution.
 When Sedna takes direct action in trying to save herself after being thrown into the sea by her parents, something “magical” happens!
 Her dismembered parts become living things, and she becomes majestic, wonderful.
 As she descends into the ocean, she is uplifted to divine status.”

-The legend of how Sedna became a sea goddess is told throughout the Arctic.
-The story varies from one region to the next.
+The traditional story of how Sedna became a sea goddess is told among Indigenous nations throughout the Arctic.
 However, in all versions, a young woman becomes the Sacred Mother of all sea creatures.
-As the Sea Goddess, Sedna has dominion over her creatures and controls the availability of seal, walrus, fish, whale, and other sea animals to Inuit hunters.
-This version is a compilation of many Sedna stories.
+As a Divine Creatrix of the oceans, Sedna has responsibility over the deep-sea creatures and controls the availability of seal, walrus, fish, whale, and other sea animals to Inuit hunters.
+Here is a paraphrased version of the story found at: http://www.polarlife.ca/traditional/myth/sedna.htm, but there are many versions of this story in Native American books and electronic sources:

 “Sedna’s parents were so frightened that the storm would fill the kayak with water and that they would drown in the icy waters that they threw Sedna overboard.
-They thought that this would get the birds to stop flapping their wings, but it did not.
-Sedna did not want to be left in the water, so she held tightly to the edge of her parent’s boat and would not let go.
+When they did, Sedna clung to the edge of her parent’s boat and would not let go.
 Fearing that she would tip them over, the parents hacked Sedna’s fingers off, one joint at a time.
-From each of her finger joints different sea creatures were born.
-They became fish, seals, walruses, and whales.”
+Seeing the injustice of her parents and the great strength of this daughter to survive, the Divine Creatrix made each of Sedna’s finger joints become different sea creatures: fish, seals, walruses, and whales.”

-Sedna sank to the bottom of the ocean and began a new life under the sea, becoming a powerful deity.
+Sedna sank to the bottom of the ocean and began a new life under the sea, becoming a powerful deity in her own right.
 Her home is now on the ocean floor.
 Sedna transcended the betrayal of her husband and the brutality of her own parents to become a Goddess governing her own life.

 Moore Charles.
 1986.
 Keeveeok, Awake!
 Edmonton: Ring House Gallery. p.
 9–10.